 We only have 24 hours in a day to accomplish all those tedious tasks we have piling up on our to-do list.

-24 hours, that seems like more than enough time to get things done, right?
+Twenty-four hours that may seem like more than enough time to get things done, right?

 Well, most people fall short of accomplishing all that they set out to do each day.
 The biggest culprit of this downfall is insufficient time management.
 You must strategically plan your day to reach maximum effectiveness and efficiency.